 I arrived in Belgrade, here my long rest began.
 I stopped many days both for the hospitality I found and to visit the city.
 On my way before arriving here in Belgraddo I passed through the interior of the two nations (Slovenia and Serbia), I passed very close to Bulgaria as well and I realized that I was in places, in some ways, similar to our inland cilento, they have a very similar landscape but in addition here they come out of experiences that some of us don't even imagine, I realized that the postwar period brings with it a thousand fears and it is not easy to open up again.
 Out and about in Belgrade I was with Jelena who is the head of the Belgrade Alpine Club, she decided to introduce me to a part of Serbia that I would not touch on my walk, so I will be a tourist for a few more days.
 In Belgrade I met the Chinese community in the city and as always they gave me a great welcome.
 I saw the new and old Belgrade and it is all very fascinating, one curious thing I noticed is that they drink water from the tap even in restaurants-other than some of us who only drink bottled!
 I saw the most important hotel in the city where kings, queens, writers and other people from history have stayed and I saw the women doing trades that our women still struggle to get into, the elderly then work until late in life because the young people flee to other nations.
 I will leave again on June 15 if all goes well.

 I arrived in Pećinci and went directly to the only available accommodation, which is also the bread museum.
 Here I met Jelena Radic and her daddy who is a famous painter in the art world, and with her I took a tour of the museum that they run.
-In the organized tours they also show how to make bread which they then let you taste during the tasting of typical products, among them I also tasted cevapcici which are made of meat..delicious!!!
+In the organized tours they also show how bread is made which they then let people taste during the tasting of typical products, among them I also tasted cevapcici which are made of meat..delicious!!!

 The town of Ruma is also called Pyma has 3,000 inhabitants, Mrs. Malinka who hosted me prepared a typical Serbian dessert that unfortunately I can neither write nor pronounce.
 I visited the main square where I found a special monument to the revolution, it is six trumpets designed by architects Cveta Davico and Misa David.